Guilouz/Creality-Helper-Script-Wiki/docs/slicers/orcaslicer.md

 OrcaSlicer is an open source slicer for FDM printers.

-You can download it here: [GitHub](https://github.com/SoftFever/OrcaSlicer/releases/latest)
+You can download it here: :material-github: [GitHub](https://github.com/SoftFever/OrcaSlicer/releases/latest)

 Here you will find custom build plates for OrcaSlicer: